James Outman Player Props: Dodgers vs. Pirates

-James Outman -- hitting .268 with a double, two home runs, two walks and seven RBI in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Pittsburgh Pirates, with Osvaldo Bido on the hill, on July 5 at 10:10 PM ET.
+After hitting .231 with a double, two home runs, three walks and seven RBI in his past 10 games, James Outman and the Los Angeles Dodgers take on the Pittsburgh Pirates (who will start Johan Oviedo) at 10:10 PM ET on Thursday.

 James Outman Game Info & Props vs. the Pirates